Yale-BIM/f21-assignments/assignment-1/README.md

     Nodes use this server to store and retrieve parameters at runtime.
 Because it is not designed for high-performance, it is best used for static, non-binary data such as configuration parameters.
-    It is meant to be globally viewable so that tools can easily inspect the configuration state of the system and modify if necessary.
+    It is meant to be globally viewable so that tools can easily inspect the configuration state of the system and modify it if necessary.

     The shutter_sim.launch script runs three [ROS nodes](http://wiki.ros.org/Nodes) as three independent processes: